Adaptations of Desert Plants 🌡 | How Desert Plants Survive Extreme Heat & Water Scarcity | Plants and Life

 Close-up image of cactus spines showing leaf adaptation.

-Cactus spines reduce water loss and protect from predators.
+Cactus spines help reduce water loss and protect the plant 🌡

 πŸ’§ c) Stem Adaptations – Water Storage & Photosynthesis